 Do you charge extra for Advance Submission Critiques?

 Yes.
-An additional fee of $50 applies to submit a limited number of pages, determined by the respective reader, for private, one-on-one evaluation.
+An additional fee of $50 applies to submit a limited number of pages, determined by the respective reader, one-on-one evaluation.
 This fee applies only to formal Advance Submission Critique & Consultation.
 Because of the considerable amount of material we receive, ASC&C is available only to those who register for Full Conference or Saturday & Sunday.
 Check the Staff page to find out who is accepting which genres, as well their respective criteria.

 What should I expect from an Advance Submission Critique consultation?

-At the very least, what you should expect is a knowledgeable assessment of your manuscript pages, complete with written comments for follow-up (depending on reader) and 15 minutes of private consultation with the reader.
+At the very least, what you should expect is a knowledgeable assessment of your manuscript pages, complete with written comments for follow-up (depending on reader) and 15 minutes of consultation with the reader.
 Thing to keep in mind, however, is that there’s generally a difference between how authors and agents deal with advance submissions.
 Author/readers are most often able to address issues of craft & execution substantively in effort to improve the material, if need be.
 Most agents tend simply to react to whether the material is something they can sell.
 While some agents can and do address content substantively, their objective is primarily to find properties that they can sell.

 Can I arrange for more than one Advance Submission Critique?

 Yes.
 You can select as many readers for advance submission as you wish be paying an additional fee for each additional reader.

 Not at all.
 Given its unique structure, requiring that you attend every NovelCram workshop, you are permitted to leave the Cram at the scheduled appointment time(s) with your advance submission reader(s).
 As a NovelCram participant, you also are free to attend any and all scheduled events that do not conflict with your workshop schedule, including evening and morning speakers, Saturday evening’s banquet and late-night workshops.

 If I’m planning to stay at the hotel, do I call the hotel to reserve a room?